 Then it’s a very enjoyable boat ride across Kingsmere Lake.
 Winds can blow up quickly on the lake but we were lucky and enjoyed a smooth crossing to a beach beside the trail to Grey Owl’s Cabin.
 And the bugs weren’t an issue though I went prepared.

-The trail to Grey Owl’s Cabin leaves right from the beach.
-Its 3.2 kilometers one way on a mostly good trail.
-Canoeists and kayakers can portage their boats 600 meters and approach the cabin on Ajawaan Lake from the water.
+The trail to Grey Owl’s Cabin leaves right from the beach on Kingmere Lake.
+Its 3.2 kilometres one way on a mostly good trail.
+Canoeists and kayakers can portage their boats 600 metres and approach the cabin on Ajawaan Lake from the water.

 Grey Owl was Canada’s first naturalist and a unique and often controversial individual.
 He has been called “a liar, a lush, a bigamist and an imposter” – all true from what I’ve read.
 He was born in England as Archibald Belaney and it wasn’t until his death that it was discovered he was English and not Native.
 He had come to Canada as a young man and spent several decades trapping and guiding in northern Ontario.
 Eventually, he left trapping behind and has been credited with starting the conversation about conservation and wilderness preservation.
 He also penned three bestselling books.